 The Commission must plan for improving the physical accessibility of summit facilities and the visitor experience should be enhanced for all persons when considering any user fee proposals for future access.
+This looks like a call to raise fees on ride-to-the-top visitors - and that makes sense to me, they are the majority of users of the facilities.

 The summit improvements should be informed by a comprehensive set of environmental studies that must be completed to understand potential impacts.
 A summit assessment should incorporate these environmental studies, to avoid, minimize and mitigate any potential impacts on Mt Washington's alpine ecology.
+Yes, agreed - the visitor impact to the environment is key and probably hard to manage unless you hire or get volunteers to guide visitors appropriately through the surrounding areas.

 The Master Plan must seek to manage a sustainable footprint on Mount Washington that includes achieving net zero emissions and minimizing waste, noise and light pollution, and scenic impacts of current and future operations.
+This sounds great!

 Finally, the Master Plan outlines additional studies, site plans, and operational plans that will need to be developed.
 These plans and their implementation should be done in close coordination with the United States Forest Service and other stakeholders to ensure the greatest degree of planning across a larger, integrated landscape.
+Agreed!

-Regards, Jeffrey Cohen
+Regards, Davis Barnett